RMpolski/Divvy-Rideshare-Analysis/README.md

 # Divvy Rideshare Analysis

+This was mostly some old, simple experimentation with DAGs/backfilling, and some super basic analysis.

 TLDR: We used Divvy bikeshare data from chicago to visualize the distribution of revenue between types of bikes and types of customers (members or non-members).
 We also used geospatial data to track station usage over the region and the amount of station bike number surpluses/deficits for each station.

 More details